 The Observatoire de la Capitale offers some of the most impressive panoramic city scenes of Quebec City.
 It’s up on the 31st floor, and there’s also a great overview of Quebec City’s history (and a charming display about the history of Quebec City Winter Carnival).

 Montmorency Falls is stunning during the summer months, but it’s a fascinating destination in the winter, too.
 The waterfall freezes over and eventually forms an impressive ice cone at its base, dubbed the Sugar Loaf.
 It’s a massive mountain of ice that you can only witness in the winter.
 The icy falls are lit up at night, making this majestic scene even more magical.

-Each winter, there is an outdoor skating rink at Place D’Youville.
+Each winter, there is an outdoor skating rink at Place D’Youville in Quebec City.
 There’s even a system in place to keep the rink frozen during some warmer periods of time.
 The ice rink is free for everyone to use, and there are skate sharpening and rental services on site.
 You can’t plan your Quebec City winter trip without doing a little bit of ice skating!